shpml/fundamentals/02_chapter/03_exercise.md

 ### Instructions
 If you don't see the JS Bin below, please refresh the page.

-Type your answers directly into the text editor below.
+Type your answers directly into the text editor.
 Click the **Output** button at the top of the editor to see how your HTML code renders.

 1) Let's start with some content!
 Type the text below into your editor.

 ```
 My first website!
-by a talented student
+By a talented student
 Built with WDI at GA.
 ```